Feature Map Transform Coding for Energy-Efficient CNN Inference: Introduction

-\paragraph{Contributions.} In this paper, we propose an inference scheme based on transform-domain quantization of the neural network activations followed by loss-less variable length coding.
-We demonstrate that this approach reduces the memory bandwidth by 40\% when applied in the post-training regime with small computational overhead.
-A detailed evaluation of various ingredients and parameters of the proposed method is reported.
-We also provide a reference FPGA-based hardware implementation that confirms the reduction in the memory energy consumption during inference.
+\paragraph{Contributions.} In this paper, we propose a novel scheme based on transform-domain quantization of the neural network activations followed by lossless variable length coding.
+We demonstrate that this approach reduces memory bandwidth by 40\% when applied in the post-training regime (i.e., without fine-tuning) with small computational overhead and no accuracy degradation.
+Relaxing the accuracy requirements increases bandwidth savings to 60\%.
+Moreover, we outperform previous methods in term of number bit per value with minor accuracy degradation.
+A detailed evaluation of various ingredients and parameters of the proposed method is presented.
+We also demonstrate a reference hardware implementation that confirms a reduction in memory energy consumption during inference.